mohsenht/Koslicki-lab-PSU/README.md

 - go to the local [repo folder](https://github.com/KoslickiLab/Koslicki-lab-PSU)
 - add your image (e.g. peter.png) to [images/team ](https://github.com/KoslickiLab/Koslicki-lab-PSU/tree/master/images/team) folder (all format works, jpeg, jpg, png, pdf, etc.)
-- go to [_members](https://github.com/KoslickiLab/Koslicki-lab-PSU/tree/master/_members) folde, a simple way is to copy a current file as a template, for example you can do
+- go to [_members](https://github.com/KoslickiLab/Koslicki-lab-PSU/tree/master/_members) folder, a simple way is to copy a current file as a template, for example you can do

 ```
 cp shaopeng-liu.md  peter.md